nerdiejack/WebAppForTravel/README.md

 ## Acknowledgments

-- Google Maps Platform for the mapping functionality
+- Google Maps API for location services
-- Skyscanner for flight search capabilities
-- Bootstrap team for the UI components
-- Vue.js team for the frontend framework
+- Vue.js team for the excellent framework
 - FastAPI team for the backend framework
-- MongoDB team for the database solution
-- Docker community for containerization support
+- All contributors who have helped shape this project